Multi2Sim/multi2sim/trunk/doc/coding-guidelines/coding-guidelines.md

 ###
 Keep (initialization) order: Namespace-level objects in different compilation units should never depend on each other for initialization, because their initialization order is undefined.

+###
+The identifier of every globally visible class, enumeration type, type definition, function, constant, and variable in a class library must be inside the class library’s namespace.

 Identifiers
 ===========